Profinite detection of 3-manifold decompositions: The JSJ decomposition

 The submanifold $\mathcal{T}$ induces a graph-of-spaces decomposition of $M$, and hence a graph-of-groups decomposition of $\pi_1M$ and a profinite graph-of-groups decomposition of $\wh{\pi_1M}$ (see Example \ref{graph group completion}).
 The Bass--Serre trees of the latter are denoted by $T_M$ and $\wh{T}_M$, respectively.
 Crucially, these trees turn out to be acylindrical, in the sense of Definition \ref{defn: Acylindrical}.

 \begin{proposition} For $M$ a closed, orientable, irreducible 3-manifold, the JSJ tree $T_M$ and the profinite JSJ tree $\wh{T}_M$ are both 4-acylindrical. \end{proposition} \begin{proof} In \cite{wilton_profinite_2010} the authors showed that the corresponding decomposition of $\pi_1M$ is 4-acylindrical and fits into Example \ref{graph group completion}.
-In \cite{hamilton_separability_2013}, the authors showed with Hamilton that the corresponding profinite decomposition of $\wh{\pi_1M}$ is proper and also 4-acyindrical (see also \cite[Lemma 4.5]{wilton_distinguishing_2017}). \end{proof}
+In \cite{hamilton_separability_2013}, the authors showed with Hamilton that the corresponding profinite decomposition of $\wh{\pi_1M}$ is a 4-acylindrical injective graph of profinite groups (see also \cite[Lemma 4.5]{wilton_distinguishing_2017}). \end{proof}

 We are now ready to state our main theorem,

 \begin{theorem} If $M,M'$ are closed, orientable, irreducible 3-manifolds and

 is an isomorphism, then there is an $f$-equivariant isomorphism